 Do you provide parking?

-During the busy season (Memorial Day through Labor Day), volunteers pay $9 to park in the lot on Cannon Drive.
-From Labor Day to Memorial Day, volunteers can park for free.
+Volunteers can park for free in the lot on Cannon Drive.
 Lincoln Park Zoo is also accessible by CTA.

 Do I get to interact with animals?